amber-lang/amber-docs/docs/0.6.0-alpha/getting_started/installation.md

 - `curl` and `bash` are both installed by default in most cases.
   In the very rare case that they happen to be not available yet, download them as well.

-## macOS

-For macOS, you only have to install bash and Amber itself, ideally with Homebrew:
-`brew install --HEAD amber-lang/amber/amber-lang && brew install bash`

 ### Installation Options